bcarun/madrascoder/tutorials/001-pragmatic-cucumber/07-common-step-definitions-class.md

 chapter: 7
 title: Common Step Definitions
 description: >
   We are primarily dealing with REST APIs.
 In all our test, we need to assert the HTTP Response Code.
-Step Definition code to assert the HTTP Response Code can be used by multiple feature files.
+Step Definition code to assert the HTTP Response Code can be used in multiple feature files.
 Hence, in this chapter, we will move that to a separate class called CommonStepDefinitions.java.
 In future if there is a need to share a step definitions across multiple feature files, we can add those methods to CommonStepDefinitions.java.
 category: tutorial
 image: assets/media/tutorials/001-pragmatic-cucumber/chapter7/kit-suman--vxhOD5_Aeo-unsplash.jpg
 tags: